Hudsonash/online-challenges/README.md

-# Project Euler Solutions
+# Online Challenge Answer Repo
 ---
-My personal solutions to Project Euler questions, in Python notebooks.
-Notebooks are used in order to display both the mathematical versions in markdown and the code in Python

-### Statistics
+A repository will all my answers to a variety of hackathons, competitions, or programming/math questions.

+Contains:
+* Project Euler
-* Questions answered: 1/618
+* Leetcode
+* Cracking the Coding Interview
-* Highest difficulty: 5%
+* Kaggle
+* NBA Hackathon